 Once you identify your USP, make it the heart and core of all your advertising and marketing efforts.
 This is the single message that you strive to convey to your potential customers in every way possible.

 Once your product has achieved the perception of being superior in the market, you’ll be able to sell more and at high prices.

 Take time out to research and analyze your data objectively before you test your business idea.
-First, make sure that your product addresses a real-world problem that customers are ready to pay for it for the value you are offering.
+First, make sure that your product addresses a real-world problem that customers are ready to pay for the value you are offering.